Sircilla

-Sircilla (also spelled as Siricilla/Sirsilla) is a town and the district headquarters of Rajanna Sircilla district in the Indian state of Telangana.
-It is located on the banks of Manair river in the Sircilla mandal of Sircilla revenue division.
+Siricilla (also spelled as Sircilla/Sirsilla) is a town and the district headquarters of Rajanna Siricilla district in the Indian state of Telangana.
+It is located on the banks of Manair river in the Siricilla mandal of Siricilla revenue division.
 It is popularly known as Textile Town due to the presence of large number of power looms, textile processing and dyeing units.
 It is the biggest textile hub in the state of Telangana with over 40,000 power looms.
-Sircilla, along with Warangal is proposed to be developed as a mega textile zone by the Telangana government.
-The first Visalandhra Mahasabha in Telangana was held at Sircilla during the Visalandhra movement.
+Siricilla, along with Warangal is proposed to be developed as a mega textile zone by the Telangana government.
+The first Visalandhra Mahasabha in Telangana was held at Siricilla during the Visalandhra movement.
+Scenes from the 2023 Telugu fulm Veera Simha Reddy were also shot here.

 Geography

 The town is located at 18.38°N 78.83°E. It has an average elevation of 322 metres (1056 feet).
 By road, it is located 120 km north of Secunderabad, 40 km west of Karimnagar, 30 km north of Siddipet and 56 km east of Kamareddy.
-It is 10 km away from the historic Vemulawada temple town.
+It is 10 km away from the famous Vemulawada temple.

 Governance

-Sircilla Municipality was constituted in 1952 and is now classified as a first grade municipality with 34 election wards.
+Siricilla Municipality was constituted in 1952 and is now classified as a first grade municipality with 34 election wards.
 The jurisdiction of the civic body is spread over an area of 55.57 km2.

 Transport

 Road

-A new national highway numbered NH 365B connects Sircilla with different district headquarters of the state Suryapet-Jangaon-Siddipet-Sircilla.
+A new national highway numbered NH 365B connects Siricilla with different district headquarters of the state Suryapet-Jangaon-Siddipet-Siricilla.State Highway 11 passes through this town.

 Railway

-Manoharabad Kothapalli new broad gauge line under brisk construction connects the town with Secunderabad, Karimnagar, Gajwel, Siddipet and Manoharabad.
+Manoharabad-Kothapalli broad gauge line connects the town with Secunderabad, Karimnagar, Gajwel, Siddipet and Manoharabad.